JuliaLogging/TensorBoardLogger.jl/docs/src/index.md

 ] add TensorBoardLogger
 ```

 !!! note
+    To log images to the *Image* backend of TensorBoard you must also install
+    `ImageMagick`.
+You won't need to import it.
+    ```
+    ] add ImageMagick
+    ```
+!!! note
     *TensorBoardLogger* only contains code to serialize data to TensorBoard.
     To run the TensorBoard interface, you should install it and run it.
     The easiest way to install it is to [install TensorFlow](https://www.tensorflow.org/install).
     Instructions for running TensorBoard can be found [on the GitHub page](https://github.com/tensorflow/tensorboard).

 ## Basic Usage
 ```@meta